chipsxp/AI_image_analyzer/README.md

 Used older create-react-app to make this AI app
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Works Great for Iamge Analyzing
+## Works Great for Image Analyzing

 I will transform this project to a Vite@latest using react library is one of the proper way of utilizing react development